lljb3/Corp-Full-Theme-4/README.md

 3. Expand on page loaders when AJAX is activated and refine AJAX functionality in general.

+## What's new in 4.0.3?

+1. Updated overall theme CSS and JavaScript, including Fusion Page Builder overrides.

+2. Compiled production mode CSS and JavaScript.

 ## What's new in 4.0.2?

 1. Updated some minor CSS and JavaScript changes to templates.